-For most of the years 1866-1875 the lists are alphabetical, except for lists of Maori in the Public Service which are roughly north to south.
-However, from 1881 until 1971, the lists were not organised in alphabetical order of surname, but by department, job and classification.
+Early lists (1866-1875) are alphabetical, except for lists of Māori in the Public Service which are roughly north to south.
+However, from 1881 until 1971, the lists were organised by department, job and classification.

 Civil Service examination results were published for a number of years, firstly in the AJHR 1873-1886 (H-… but a different number each year), and then in the New Zealand Gazette.

 The results in the AJHR are listed in order of performance, with passes of 1st, 2nd and 3rd class noted.
 For each person listed, details are given of schooling.
 In the New Zealand Gazette the results are listed in overall order of merit.

 Most government departments maintained staff registers and service schedules or personal files.
 A few departments published their own employee lists.

 Archives New Zealand holds some employment records from a variety of government departments and agencies, which may include life and employment data interesting to family researchers.
 However, the records vary considerably from one department or agency to another.
 Many of the records are limited and incomplete.

 Access restrictions usually apply to salary information and may apply to other employment records.
 Where possible restrictions have been given, but Archway should always be consulted for restrictions.

 Ceased Employees (Classification cards 1947-1967 – alphabetical) [AAFZ W4201/1-6]

 ARMED FORCES (See also Research Guide 3: War)